kevincobos/Front-End-Basic-React/README.md

 }
 Export default Root;
 ```

+### React Rendering Process
+React uses a declarative paradigm that makes it easier to reason about your application and aims to be both efficient and flexible.
+It designs simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+Declarative views make your code more predictable and easier to debug.
+React can also render on the server using Node and power mobile apps using React Native.

+#### React.memo
+React.memo is a higher order component.
+It’s similar to React.PureComponent but for function components instead of classes.
+If your function component renders the same result given the same props, you can wrap it in a call to React.memo for a performance boost in some cases by memoizing the result.
+This means that React will skip rendering the component, and reuse the last rendered result.

+#### React.PureComponent
+React.PureComponent is similar to React.Component.
+The difference between them is that React.Component doesn’t implement shouldComponentUpdate(), but React.PureComponent implements it with a shallow prop and state comparison.

 ### Webpack
 Webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles, which are static assets to serve your content from.